JeffWilliams2/JeffWilliams2/ReadMe.md

 ## About Me 👨🏻‍💻
-Data enthusiast passionate about advanced analytics and data engineering.
+Finance enthusiast passionate about advanced analytics and data engineering.

 ## 🛠️ Tech Stack